datasert/cronjs/README.md

   - `LW` indicates last week day of month

-- day of week
+- day of the week

   - `?` indicates omit this field.
 This can be used to match day solely based on the day of month.
 Note that you cannot specify ? for both fields and `?` cannot be combined with any other values.
   - `L` indicates last day of week.
 When it is used by itself, it always means `sat`.
   - `day_of_weekL` indicates last day of week of that type.
 For example `1L` last Monday of month.
   - `weekday#day_of_month` nth day of month.
 Number before `#` indicates weekday (sun-sat) and number after `#` indicates day of month.

     For example: